hassaan4584/Swiftjective-C/_posts/2020-6-10-The-Big-Update.md

 ### Invaluable Insight
 The amount I've learned about what people think Spend Stack is, what they use it for and what they _want_ to use it for has been the best part of this.
 If I want to take it to the next level, I've got a lot of validated data points that light the path I would need to take.

-We make these apps to solve our own problems, and when we sell them it's easy to forget that you are not being paid to solve everyone else's, too.
+We make these apps to solve our own problems, and when we sell them it's easy to forget that you are now being paid to solve everyone else's, too.
 That's not to say you should follow each thread you get and run with it - but you should definitely listen.

 Learning about how to do the product thing is new to me, but I'm starting to get the ropes.
 Spend Stack is a budgeting and expense tracking app, and I'll be leaning into that more and more.